psharma04/academic-kickstart/content/authors/vishnu-yannam/_index.md

   - Writers
   - all
 ---
 Your friendly neighbourhood science nerd.
+University of Sydney Bachelor of Commerce.